The 5 Techniques: Legal Interrogation or Torture?

 What are the 5 Techniques?

-The five techniques are a highly intensive and forceful method of interrogation for national security threats.
+The five techniques are highly intensive and forceful interrogation methods against national security threats.
 The techniques include:

 1. Prolonged wall-standing